Commerce Exam > Commerce Notes > Business Studies (BST) Class 12 > Case Studies - Staffing

 Q1.
 "Our assets walk out of the door each evening, we have to make sure that they come back the next morning."
 This statement relates to which function of management?
 Explain the importance of this function.

-Ans: The statement “Our assets walk out of the door each evening; we have to make sure that they come back the next morning” relates to the function of human resource management.
-This function is vital as it focuses on effectively managing an organisation's workforce.
-Human resource management involves several key responsibilities:
+Ans: The statement "Our assets walk out of the door each evening; we have to make sure that they come back the next morning" relates to the function of the staffing aspect of management.
+This function is vital because it deals with obtaining, developing and retaining the people who form the organisation's workforce.
+Key responsibilities and their importance are:

 (i) What problem do you see the company is facing?